orkes-io/docs/docs/running-workflows/running-first-worker.md

 In the previous article, you used an `HTTP` task run your first simple workflow.
 Now it's time to explore how to run a custom worker that you will implement yourself.

-After completing the steps in this article, you will have:
+After completing the steps in this article, you will:

 1. Learn about a SIMPLE worker type which runs your custom code
 2. Learn about how a custom worker task runs from your environment and connects to Conductor